 Involved with the Restore Old Town Greenwood group and city to obtain grant to create a redevelopment plan and drawings of how Old Town facades would have looked.
 I helped with working on/passing Comprehensive Plan for the revitalization of Old Town Business District.
 Next was to get Office of Community and Rural Affairs (OCRA) façade grant for $400,000 to partner with RDC and business owners to start restoring the appearance of the facades.
 Now, FAST FORWARD to 2019….Old Town is very much revitalized and there is an ongoing desire to create a more walkable downtown destination.

-During my tenure on the council I have become a senior advocate.
+During my tenure on the council, I have become a senior advocate.
 It’s important for us to realize that seniors are living much longer.
-This reality leads to the expanded need of housing…whether it is merely downsizing or senior community to assist seniors so they can grow old gracefully!
+This reality leads to the expanded need of housing…whether it is merely downsizing or senior community to assist seniors so they can grow older gracefully!

-As a member of the city council I am responsible for passing ordinances, resolutions, setting the budget/finance and appropriations of tax dollars spent on behalf of you the taxpayer.
+As a member of the city council, I am involved in passing ordinances, resolutions, setting the budget/finance and appropriations of tax dollars spent on behalf of you the taxpayer.
 Council members also must sponsor various walk-on ordinances and resolutions in order for them to be added to the meeting agenda.
-Council periodically does proclamations or resolutions honoring a group or individual’s accomplishments ie. Greenwood Band wining State Championship.
+Council periodically does proclamations or resolutions honoring a group or individual’s accomplishments like Greenwood Band wining State Championship.

-Much progress has been made but there is still much to be accomplished.
+Much progress has been made but there is always much more to be planned and accomplished.

 Projects I Have Supported:

 - Western Regional Interceptor

 - Free Mulch Pickup @ Station 92

 - Old City Park Revitalization